citp/privacy-policy-historical/t/th/the/thetechguys.com.md

 **Please be aware** that disabling cookies on your browser will reduce your ability to use Knowhow.com.
 We use cookies in various ways on our website that may stop the site from working fully when you disable them.
 This would also be a common experience of reduced functionality across many websites.

-Learn how to change the cookie settings for your browser on our KNOWHOW to Control Cookies link.
+Learn how to change the cookie settings for your browser on our Knowhow to Control Cookies link.

 Recent legislation from the European Union has meant that websites must provide clear information about their use of cookies to their customers, something we at Knowhow fully support.
 We want to ensure that you, as our valued customer, are fully aware of the use of cookies on our website, and we are proud of our reputation as a transparent and honest retailer that you can trust.